mit-rss/intro_to_ros/README.md

 - **Message type:** Float32
 - **Subscription topic names:** `my_random_float`

-Take a screenshot of **rqt_graph** showing your nodes running, and upload it to Gradescope.
+Take a screenshot of **rqt_graph** showing your nodes running.
+On rqt_graph, select `Nodes/Topics (all)` on the top-left to view both nodes and topics, and uncheck the hide `Dead sinks` and `Leaf topics` options.
+Upload the screenshot to Gradescope.

 ### Question 3: Create a More Complex Publisher (Python)

-In this exercise, you will write a node that publishes fake laser scan data as specified below.
+In this exercise, you will write a node that publishes fake LaserScan data as specified below.
 Additionally, you will publish the length of the `ranges` array of the LaserScan message.

 #### Node Specification